ThomasDepian/MarbleEvolution/README.md

 #### Prerequisites
 If you want to develop you need Node.js installed in your developing environment.
 #### Installing the dependencies
-The project per se does not have any dependecies.
+The project per se does not have any dependencies.
 Yet there are some development dependencies which needs to be installed.
 They can be installed with the command
 ```
 npm i -D
 ```

 #### Provided development commands
 To speed things up there are several commands which can be launched: